Consistent cramping in your calf? You may want to be checked for peripheral arterial disease.

 Some patients may require a stent placed in the blocked area.
 A stent is a small metal or mesh tube.
 It is sometimes used to help keep your artery open.
 The stent fits over the balloon and the balloon and stent then slide through the catheter to the blockage.
 The balloon is inflated, pressing the stent against the artery wall.
 The balloon is removed and the stent stays in place to help keep the artery open.

 Another technique used during an angioplasty is drug-coated balloons.
-Medication lines the outside of the balloon and is absorbed by the blood vessel walls to decrease the risk of recurrence, Dr. Wiebke explains.
+Medication lines the outside of the balloon and is absorbed by the blood vessel walls to decrease the risk of recurrence, Dr. Conlon explains.

 Some patients may require an atherectomy, which is a technique that shaves off some of the calcium lining the artery.
-This makes the artery more compliant to an angioplasty, Dr. Wiebke says.
+This makes the artery more compliant to an angioplasty, Dr. Conlon says.

-“There are multiple options from an endovascular standpoint,” Dr. Wiebke says.
+“There are multiple options from an endovascular standpoint,” Dr. Conlon says.
 “These advances in technology have decreased the number of patients that need bypass surgery or end up with major amputations.”

 If you have any signs of PAD, especially consistent cramping in the calf, talk to your doctor or visit a vascular surgeon.
 A referral may be required, depending on your insurance.